Join us Summer 2023!

 - A full week dedicated to in depth exploration of Search & Rescue Dogs

 - For incoming 7th, 8th, and 9th (2023-2024 school year) who have attended at least one beginner session.
 The beginner and advanced sessions may occur during the same summer.

 - Attended an advanced session last year?
 Join us again and be able to expand your skills and take advantage of special opportunities.

 Counselors & Counselors-In-Training (CIT)

 The learning never stops!
-Our students do not fully age out but rather have the opportunity to become counselors.
-If your student has been with us in previous summers, they may be eligible to apply as a Counselor-In-Training or a Counselor.
+Our students do not age out but rather have the opportunity to become counselors.
+If your child has been with us in previous summers, they may be eligible to apply as a Counselor-In-Training or a Counselor.